Military Payday Loans – How Do They Work

 It’s difficult to find payday loans for the military online

 These regulations went into effect years ago to halt high interest loans issued to those in the military who took out payday loans and cash advances.
 On the surface, they’ve done what they intended, as most direct payday lenders now have strict policies limiting loans to those in the military.
 That is, push large lenders out of offering loans to military members.
 Currently, no trusted companies in our list of direct tribal lenders provide this form of financing.
 As with government restrictions, these laws have created loopholes and other problems.
 Some companies that offer online payday loans seek to take advantage of the situation.

 Some small cash advance companies are now offering car title and installment loans.
 They claim these are not subject to the Military Lending Act.
-These lenders claim they’re exempt if they offer online loans for longer than 91 days and the loan is for more than $2,000.
-These companies have been skirting the Military Lending Act for years based on these loopholes but it looks like that will change soon.
-As of last year the Department of Defense was actively considering making changes to the Lending Act.
+These lenders claim they’re exempt if they offer online loans for more than 91 days and amounts of more than $2,000.
+Based on these loopholes, these companies have skirted the Military Lending Act for years, but it looks like that will change soon.
+As of last year, the Department of Defense was actively considering making changes to the Lending Act.
 Prospective changes would close these loopholes and create new restrictions.
-The goal is to make it even harder for any company to offer a direct payday loan to someone who is active duty.
+The goal is to make it even harder for any company to offer a direct payday loan in FL to someone on active duty.

 You won’t be approved for military payday loans if you’re on active duty!

 It will be interesting to see how things play out with these proposed changes to military payday loans as we move through 2023.
 Reputable payday loan companies will stay on the sidelines as long as interest rates can’t exceed 36%.
 While that may seem good to some people, it also shuts the door on many consumers who need a short term cash advance.
 Essentially, there are no options for someone in the military dealing with a sudden financial emergency.